rsiddle/private_pub/README.md

 * Changed configuration from using yaml file to environment variables.
   This stops you committing your secret token to your git repository.
 * Changed to using HMAC for generating the signature, to prevent extension attacks.
+* Added token and signature methods for both subscribing and publishing

 ## Development & Feedback